Authentication

 The end-to-end operator path from a fresh binary to working login + recovery is six configuration steps and one bootstrap call.
 None of them are mandatory after the first — once the env vars are set and the admin exists, day-to-day sign-in needs nothing else.1.
 Set the public origin

 Required if you intend to enable in-band password recovery.
-This is the URL the reset email links to and the OAuth callback origin Google will see./forgot still returns 200 to preserve non-enumeration).
+This is the URL the reset email links to./forgot still returns 200 to preserve non-enumeration).

 2. Configure the mailer (optional)